eZmaxinc/eZmax-SDK-go/docs/ContactinformationsResponseCompound.md

 NewContactinformationsResponseCompoundWithDefaults instantiates a new ContactinformationsResponseCompound object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPkiContactinformationsID

+`func (o *ContactinformationsResponseCompound) GetPkiContactinformationsID() int32`

+GetPkiContactinformationsID returns the PkiContactinformationsID field if non-nil, zero value otherwise.

+### GetPkiContactinformationsIDOk

+`func (o *ContactinformationsResponseCompound) GetPkiContactinformationsIDOk() (*int32, bool)`

+GetPkiContactinformationsIDOk returns a tuple with the PkiContactinformationsID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPkiContactinformationsID

+`func (o *ContactinformationsResponseCompound) SetPkiContactinformationsID(v int32)`

+SetPkiContactinformationsID sets PkiContactinformationsID field to given value.

+### GetFkiAddressIDDefault

+`func (o *ContactinformationsResponseCompound) GetFkiAddressIDDefault() int32`

+GetFkiAddressIDDefault returns the FkiAddressIDDefault field if non-nil, zero value otherwise.

+### GetFkiAddressIDDefaultOk

+`func (o *ContactinformationsResponseCompound) GetFkiAddressIDDefaultOk() (*int32, bool)`

+GetFkiAddressIDDefaultOk returns a tuple with the FkiAddressIDDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiAddressIDDefault

+`func (o *ContactinformationsResponseCompound) SetFkiAddressIDDefault(v int32)`

+SetFkiAddressIDDefault sets FkiAddressIDDefault field to given value.

+### HasFkiAddressIDDefault

+`func (o *ContactinformationsResponseCompound) HasFkiAddressIDDefault() bool`

+HasFkiAddressIDDefault returns a boolean if a field has been set.

+### GetFkiPhoneIDDefault

+`func (o *ContactinformationsResponseCompound) GetFkiPhoneIDDefault() int32`

+GetFkiPhoneIDDefault returns the FkiPhoneIDDefault field if non-nil, zero value otherwise.

+### GetFkiPhoneIDDefaultOk

+`func (o *ContactinformationsResponseCompound) GetFkiPhoneIDDefaultOk() (*int32, bool)`

+GetFkiPhoneIDDefaultOk returns a tuple with the FkiPhoneIDDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiPhoneIDDefault

+`func (o *ContactinformationsResponseCompound) SetFkiPhoneIDDefault(v int32)`

+SetFkiPhoneIDDefault sets FkiPhoneIDDefault field to given value.

+### HasFkiPhoneIDDefault

+`func (o *ContactinformationsResponseCompound) HasFkiPhoneIDDefault() bool`

+HasFkiPhoneIDDefault returns a boolean if a field has been set.

+### GetFkiEmailIDDefault

+`func (o *ContactinformationsResponseCompound) GetFkiEmailIDDefault() int32`

+GetFkiEmailIDDefault returns the FkiEmailIDDefault field if non-nil, zero value otherwise.

+### GetFkiEmailIDDefaultOk

+`func (o *ContactinformationsResponseCompound) GetFkiEmailIDDefaultOk() (*int32, bool)`

+GetFkiEmailIDDefaultOk returns a tuple with the FkiEmailIDDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiEmailIDDefault

+`func (o *ContactinformationsResponseCompound) SetFkiEmailIDDefault(v int32)`

+SetFkiEmailIDDefault sets FkiEmailIDDefault field to given value.

+### HasFkiEmailIDDefault

+`func (o *ContactinformationsResponseCompound) HasFkiEmailIDDefault() bool`

+HasFkiEmailIDDefault returns a boolean if a field has been set.

+### GetFkiWebsiteIDDefault

+`func (o *ContactinformationsResponseCompound) GetFkiWebsiteIDDefault() int32`

+GetFkiWebsiteIDDefault returns the FkiWebsiteIDDefault field if non-nil, zero value otherwise.

+### GetFkiWebsiteIDDefaultOk

+`func (o *ContactinformationsResponseCompound) GetFkiWebsiteIDDefaultOk() (*int32, bool)`

+GetFkiWebsiteIDDefaultOk returns a tuple with the FkiWebsiteIDDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFkiWebsiteIDDefault

+`func (o *ContactinformationsResponseCompound) SetFkiWebsiteIDDefault(v int32)`

+SetFkiWebsiteIDDefault sets FkiWebsiteIDDefault field to given value.

+### HasFkiWebsiteIDDefault

+`func (o *ContactinformationsResponseCompound) HasFkiWebsiteIDDefault() bool`

+HasFkiWebsiteIDDefault returns a boolean if a field has been set.

+### GetEContactinformationsType

+`func (o *ContactinformationsResponseCompound) GetEContactinformationsType() FieldEContactinformationsType`

+GetEContactinformationsType returns the EContactinformationsType field if non-nil, zero value otherwise.

+### GetEContactinformationsTypeOk

+`func (o *ContactinformationsResponseCompound) GetEContactinformationsTypeOk() (*FieldEContactinformationsType, bool)`

+GetEContactinformationsTypeOk returns a tuple with the EContactinformationsType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEContactinformationsType

+`func (o *ContactinformationsResponseCompound) SetEContactinformationsType(v FieldEContactinformationsType)`

+SetEContactinformationsType sets EContactinformationsType field to given value.

+### GetSContactinformationsUrl

+`func (o *ContactinformationsResponseCompound) GetSContactinformationsUrl() string`

+GetSContactinformationsUrl returns the SContactinformationsUrl field if non-nil, zero value otherwise.

+### GetSContactinformationsUrlOk

+`func (o *ContactinformationsResponseCompound) GetSContactinformationsUrlOk() (*string, bool)`

+GetSContactinformationsUrlOk returns a tuple with the SContactinformationsUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSContactinformationsUrl

+`func (o *ContactinformationsResponseCompound) SetSContactinformationsUrl(v string)`

+SetSContactinformationsUrl sets SContactinformationsUrl field to given value.

+### HasSContactinformationsUrl

+`func (o *ContactinformationsResponseCompound) HasSContactinformationsUrl() bool`

+HasSContactinformationsUrl returns a boolean if a field has been set.

+### GetObjAddressDefault

+`func (o *ContactinformationsResponseCompound) GetObjAddressDefault() AddressResponseCompound`

+GetObjAddressDefault returns the ObjAddressDefault field if non-nil, zero value otherwise.

+### GetObjAddressDefaultOk

+`func (o *ContactinformationsResponseCompound) GetObjAddressDefaultOk() (*AddressResponseCompound, bool)`

+GetObjAddressDefaultOk returns a tuple with the ObjAddressDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjAddressDefault

+`func (o *ContactinformationsResponseCompound) SetObjAddressDefault(v AddressResponseCompound)`

+SetObjAddressDefault sets ObjAddressDefault field to given value.

+### HasObjAddressDefault

+`func (o *ContactinformationsResponseCompound) HasObjAddressDefault() bool`

+HasObjAddressDefault returns a boolean if a field has been set.

+### GetObjPhoneDefault

+`func (o *ContactinformationsResponseCompound) GetObjPhoneDefault() PhoneResponseCompound`

+GetObjPhoneDefault returns the ObjPhoneDefault field if non-nil, zero value otherwise.

+### GetObjPhoneDefaultOk

+`func (o *ContactinformationsResponseCompound) GetObjPhoneDefaultOk() (*PhoneResponseCompound, bool)`

+GetObjPhoneDefaultOk returns a tuple with the ObjPhoneDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjPhoneDefault

+`func (o *ContactinformationsResponseCompound) SetObjPhoneDefault(v PhoneResponseCompound)`

+SetObjPhoneDefault sets ObjPhoneDefault field to given value.

+### HasObjPhoneDefault

+`func (o *ContactinformationsResponseCompound) HasObjPhoneDefault() bool`

+HasObjPhoneDefault returns a boolean if a field has been set.

+### GetObjEmailDefault

+`func (o *ContactinformationsResponseCompound) GetObjEmailDefault() EmailResponseCompound`

+GetObjEmailDefault returns the ObjEmailDefault field if non-nil, zero value otherwise.

+### GetObjEmailDefaultOk

+`func (o *ContactinformationsResponseCompound) GetObjEmailDefaultOk() (*EmailResponseCompound, bool)`

+GetObjEmailDefaultOk returns a tuple with the ObjEmailDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjEmailDefault

+`func (o *ContactinformationsResponseCompound) SetObjEmailDefault(v EmailResponseCompound)`

+SetObjEmailDefault sets ObjEmailDefault field to given value.

+### HasObjEmailDefault

+`func (o *ContactinformationsResponseCompound) HasObjEmailDefault() bool`

+HasObjEmailDefault returns a boolean if a field has been set.

+### GetObjWebsiteDefault

+`func (o *ContactinformationsResponseCompound) GetObjWebsiteDefault() WebsiteResponseCompound`

+GetObjWebsiteDefault returns the ObjWebsiteDefault field if non-nil, zero value otherwise.

+### GetObjWebsiteDefaultOk

+`func (o *ContactinformationsResponseCompound) GetObjWebsiteDefaultOk() (*WebsiteResponseCompound, bool)`

+GetObjWebsiteDefaultOk returns a tuple with the ObjWebsiteDefault field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjWebsiteDefault

+`func (o *ContactinformationsResponseCompound) SetObjWebsiteDefault(v WebsiteResponseCompound)`

+SetObjWebsiteDefault sets ObjWebsiteDefault field to given value.

+### HasObjWebsiteDefault

+`func (o *ContactinformationsResponseCompound) HasObjWebsiteDefault() bool`

+HasObjWebsiteDefault returns a boolean if a field has been set.

 ### GetAObjAddress